jeffreysorgen/golf-club-sensors/activity.md

 Here, _"ble_magnetic"_ refers to the IMU readings, the accelerometer in our case.
 (_might change this from "magnetic" to "acc"_)
 - This would be where more characteristics are added.
-Anything that's going to be sent to the smartphone via BLE would be added like this, under `customService.addCharacteristic(example_char)` and then accessed within later code and displayed using `example_char.writeValue()`.
+Anything that's going to be sent to the smartphone via BLE would be added like this, under `customService.addCharacteristic(example_char)` and then accessed within later code and displayed using `example_char.writeValue()`. (true, good note)
 ```
   // Setting BLE Service Advertisment
   BLE.setAdvertisedService(customService);